commercetools/sphere-coffeelint/README.md

             npm install

-* Configure coffeelint to use the file *coffeelint.json* located in *sphere-coffeelint* module.
+* Configure coffeelint in *Gruntfile.coffee* to use the file *coffeelint.json* located in the *sphere-coffeelint* module.

             ...
             coffeelint: